braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/push_notifications/android/troubleshooting.md

 Google has more details about FCM on their [Developers page][6].

 ## Utilizing the push error logs
-Braze provides a log of Push Notification Errors within the "Message Activity Log".
+Braze provides a log of push notification errors within the "Message Activity Log".
 This error log provides a variety of warnings which can be very helpful for identifying why your campaigns aren't working as expected.
 Clicking on an error message will redirect you to relevant documentation to help you troubleshoot a particular incident.

 ![Push Error Log][11]